bewantbe/GC_clean/README.md

 A collection of GNU Octave (also Matlab compatible) scripts and functions that calculate and investigate Granger Causality(GC).
 We developed these code for the study of neuroscience (See [*References*](#references)).

-The code in this package is capable to compute conditional GC of a thousand variables (Within an hour in usual PC).
+The code in this package is capable to compute conditional GC of one thousand variables within an hour (10 min, if correlations are known) in a usual PC.
 There are code to compute both time domain and frequency domain GC.
-Statistical test (p-value, confidence interval) can also be obtained (so far time domain only).
+Statistical test (i.e. p-value, confidence interval) can also be obtained (so far time domain only).

 Note that these code are mainly for research purposes.
-While the correctness is one of our main concern, the robustness for all input cases is not guaranteed (see also *Function overview*).
+While the correctness is of our main concern, the robustness for all input cases is not guaranteed, expecially when the input violate basic assumption of GC, see also *Function overview*.

 Function overview
 -----------------

 There are various ways to calculate GC, some are fast, some are more robust to ill-condition problem (but slow and maybe consume a lots memory).

-The calculation of GC usually can be divided into three steps (time domain):<a name="gc-step"></a>
+The calculation of GC usually can be divided into three steps (time domain calculation):<a name="gc-step"></a>

 1. Compute multivariate [autocorrelation](http://en.wikipedia.org/wiki/Autocorrelation) (also called [correlation function](http://en.wikipedia.org/wiki/Correlation_function)) of input time series.
 2. Use the autocorrelation to solve the [vector autoregression](http://en.wikipedia.org/wiki/Vector_autoregression) problem, and get residual variances.
 3. Use the residual variances obtained above to calculate GC.

-Or, in frequency domain it is:
+Or, perform the calculation in frequency domain:

 1. Estimate the [spectral density](http://en.wikipedia.org/wiki/Spectral_density_estimation) of input time series.
 2. Perform the (minimum phase) spectral factorization to get the transfer function and residual variances.